Meet The Team

-Randall is also the founder and CEO of JUMP Investors, a venture capital firm that also functions as his family office.
-Since its formation in 1999, JUMP has invested in more than 60 early-to-late-stage technology companies including Google, Seagate, Lyft, and Chime.
+Randall is also the founder and CEO of JUMP Investors which functions as his family office.
+Since its formation in 1999, JUMP has invested in more than 80 early-to-late- stage technology companies including Google, Seagate, Lyft, and Chime.
 JUMP is also an active investor in real estate, private equity, hedge funds, and public equities.

 Randall is also the founder and CEO of Sandee, a travel company focused on the promotion of beaches and beach tourism around the world whose mission is to create the world’s first beach brand; the co-founder and Co-CEO of Thrive Properties, a real estate investment firm specializing in the ownership, management, leasing, and redevelopment of properties in primary markets throughout the United States; and the owner and CEO of CollarCard, LLC, a promotional products company that makes patented men’s collar stays that are sold throughout the world.

 Over the past 20 years, Randall has been an advisor to more than 50 companies, has served on the board of directors of many companies, has been an active public speaker, and has mentored more than 200 students through JUMP’s annual summer internship program.

 Prior to co-founding Akamai, Randall served as Managing Director / Assistant to the Chairman at SunAmerica where he worked closely with its former founder, Chairman and Chief Executive Officer Eli Broad and former Chief Executive Officer Jay Wintrob on both mergers and acquisitions and on special projects prior to SunAmerica’s sale to AIG for $18 billion.
 Prior to SunAmerica, Randall practiced corporate, securities, and tax law for several years.

 Randall graduated from the University of Michigan with Highest Distinction and was only one of 10 students selected to Phi Beta Kappa in his junior year, and Randall also graduated from Northwestern Pritzker School of Law with honors.
 Randall has served on the board of Northwestern Pritzker School of Law for 20 years, and previously served on the Dean’s Advisory Committee at the University of Michigan for 18 years.